repraze-org/call-cache/README.md

 * Calls callback directly with any n cached arguments passed by the generator function
 * Callback is optional to only define periodical functions
 * Optional options can be provided to overwrite global ones
+* Returns a Promise resolving what is returned as a value or Promise, or the first argument sent to the callback, from the generator

 ### del : function(key)